noxvoortella/Dynamic-Product-Ecosystem/README.md

 ## 3\.
 AI/ML as a Value Creator, Not a Feature

 When applying AI/ML, don't add it for the sake of novelty.
-Instead, use it to enhance the product's core value proposition.
-The AI/ML team should be included early in ideation to understand where automation, prediction, or personalization can enhance the user experience.
+Instead, use it to create or enhance the product's core value proposition.
+The AI/ML team should be included early in ideation to understand where automation, prediction, or personalization can improve the user experience.
 Some ways to weave AI into your approach:

 * **Personalization:** Build ML models that tailor user experiences based on behavioral data.
-* **Operational Evolution:** Use AI to automate processes that traditionally require manual, non-value-added efforts, such as customer onboarding or compliance checking.
-By automating these tasks, AI drives experimentation and transformation, allowing teams to focus on higher-value work while evolving operations.
+* **Operational Evolution:** AI automates processes that traditionally require manual, non-value-added efforts, such as customer onboarding or compliance checking.
+Automating these tasks with AI experimentation and transformation allowing operations teams to focus on higher-value work while evolving operations.
 * **Predictive Insights:** Employ predictive models to proactively identify customer needs or potential areas of churn, informing both product improvements and customer success actions.

 **Key Outcome:** AI/ML isn't just a feature; it's integrated into the product's fabric to create more intelligent and responsive user experiences.